-The American Carbon Registry®, a nonprofit enterprise of Winrock International, is a leading carbon offset program that operates in both the voluntary and the regulated carbon markets.
-Founded in 1996 as the first private voluntary GHG registry in the world, ACR has two decades of unparalleled carbon market experience in the development of rigorous, science-based offset standards and methodologies as well as operational experience in the oversight of offset project verification, registration, offset issuance, and retirement reporting.
+The American Carbon Registry[®], a nonprofit enterprise of Winrock International, is a leading carbon emission reduction and removal crediting program that operates in both the voluntary and the regulated carbon markets.
+Founded in 1996 as the first private voluntary GHG registry in the world, ACR has over two decades of unparalleled carbon market experience in the development of rigorous, science-based offset standards and methodologies as well as operational experience in the oversight of offset project verification, registration, offset issuance, and retirement reporting.